-Research tends to be one of social work student’s least favorite subjects.
+Since research tends to be one of social work student’s least favorite subjects, I’m dedicating a second post to it 🙂.
 Maybe it’s PTSD from undergrad statistics, the desire to “just do social work” and help, or boredom with just how plain dry it can be for those who did not choose it as a concentration.
 After all, many of us were attracted to social work because of its rich tradition of serving others and immersing ourselves in people’s unique narratives.

 Research, however, does have an essential place in our work for the following reasons:

 - We are called to be evidence-based practitioners.
 While evidence-based practice doesn’t rely on research data alone (clinical experience and client preferences/values count as well), being scientifically grounded is still an important part of practice.